 Cotinine may also be measured in saliva and in hair, although hair testing is primarily used in a research setting, such as a study of exposure of non-smokers to tobacco smoke.

-Nicotine or cotinine testing may be performed if a doctor suspects that someone is has had a nicotine overdose.
+Nicotine or cotinine testing may be performed if a doctor suspects that someone has had a nicotine overdose.

 When a patient has reported that they are using nicotine replacement products but are no longer smoking, nicotine, cotinine, and urine anabasine measurements may sometimes be requested.
 Anabasine is present in tobacco but not in commercial nicotine replacement products.
 If a sample tests positive for anabasine then the person is likely to be still using tobacco products.